amukher3/Predicting-show-movie-category-of-Netflix-/README.md

 in a web UI based framework or in a android based framework using TensorFlow.

 The final model is a feed forward neural network which works on the embedded vectors.

+`Any question/queries/concerns can be addressed to: abhi0787@gmail.com amukher3@rockets.utoledo.edu`